Cloverleaf Barrel Racing Pattern - Defined

 Left-Handed Barrel Racing Pattern

 Below: This illustration shows shows the barrel racing pattern with the left barrel being turned first.
 This is sometimes called a left-handed pattern.
-It is not as common as a right-handed pattern, but is still legal.
+It is not as common as a right-handed pattern, but is still legal and not that unusual.

 Breaking The Barrel Racing Pattern